maleterian/py_spark_test_tasks/README.md

-# Test project for pyspark
+# Training project for PySpark

 ## Requirements:
 * Docker ( on Linux or on Windows with WSL support to run bash scripts )